pardahlman/akeneo-csharp/README.md

 ### Create .NET client

 Create an instance of the client by providing the URL to Akeneo PIM together with client id/secret and user name and password.
-The client will request accecss tokens and refresh tokens when needed.
+The client will request access token and refresh token when needed.

 ```csharp
 var client = new AkeneoClient(new ClientOptions